How to Stay Motivated as an Actor

 How to stay motivated as an actor: Networking!

 Networking may be the hardest thing to do as an actor/actress but you have to do it.
 You need to know people and talk to them.
-Go to a theatre and talk to professionals, volunteer for companies , participate in plays, or even invite people you don’t know at events, parties, etc. The more people you know, the more they will remember you name and the higher the chance of landing a project.
+Go to a theatre and talk to professionals, volunteer for companies, participate in plays, or even invite people you don’t know at events, parties, etc. The more people you know, the more they will remember your name and the higher the chance of landing a project.

-Now that you’ve meet new people stay in touch.
+Now that you’ve met new people, stay in touch.
 Communicate with them from time to time, but don’t always ask about work.
 Greet them on their birthdays, congratulate when they get promoted or have received an award.
 Reach out to them not only when you need them.

-One way gain network is through social media.
+One way to make network connections is through social media.
 Directors, casting directors, producers and just about anyone uses social media these days so it doesn’t hurt if you have one too.
-Many have landed project through social media, like:
+Many actors have landed projects through social media, for example, Tom Holland.

-Tom Holland for the role of Peter Parker in Spider Man.
-Tom Holland used social media to prove to people that he should be the next Spider man and it worked.
-In May 6, 2016 he made his first appearance as Spider man in Captain America: Civil War.
+Tom Holland used social media to help convince people that he should be the next Spider-Man and it worked.
+On May 6, 2016, he made his first appearance as Spider-Man in Captain America: Civil War.

 There are many things that drive our motivation low, but keep in mind that it’s not the end of the world.
 You are not a failure, so stop putting so much pressure on yourself and find things that can make you smile.
 You are still human so take time to be the best human being you can be.

 Staying motivated is a tough decision to make.
 But we can help.
 If you want to learn more about what you can do to stay active and motivated, visit www.reelscene.co.uk.
 We have many acting course and networking events for actors including our monthly workshops, simply visit http://reelscene.co.uk email firstname.lastname@example.org or call us on 0207 849 4525.